asyncapi/training/VIDEO_2_SCRIPT.md

 ## API Architecture definition

 API architecture is the process of defining the methodology, development, and implementation of APIs.
-It results of this process is a set of components and a description of their logical interaction.
+The results of this process is a set of components and a description of their logical interaction.

 Once the methodology has been defined, the operations and security teams shape the specific technical requirements that will describe the future of the API.
 Other important aspects that are specified are the tiers, API lifecycle management, and API profitability.